 Northeast Rehab offers driving rehab in the form of a comprehensive driving evaluation and driver training for anyone who has had an illness, injury or age-related decline that could affect the ability to drive safely.
 Our services are provided by a certified driver rehabilitation specialist (CDRS) and includes both a clinical and behind-the-wheel assessment.

-The clinical portion of the driving evaluation screens skills that are important for safe driving and include:
+The clinical portion of the driving test screens skills that are important for safe driving and include:

 - Visual skills